 I’ve lost myself in Game Of Thrones’ set locations, reflected on the troubles in Northern Ireland, kissed the Blarney Stone and come home with a true love for all things Irish.
 Here’s what happened on my trip with Shamrocker Adventures and what you can expect if you go along with them too!

-One of the best places to visit in Ireland is right here.
+One of the best places to visit in Dublin is the Guinness Store House.
 The whole experience is flawless from start to finish.
 The old brewery’s architecture is impressive, the activities are a joy to take part in, there’s live music, endless Guinness facts and making it to the top floor to drink a pint whilst looking out over Dublin is unforgettable.

 Shamrocker Adventures All Ireland Rocker 7 Day Trip